AbhisekMishra/table-tennis-booking-app/README.md

-# Docker MySQL Node Sequelize React boilerplate project
+# Table tennis booking app

-This is a boilerplate Docker project that:
+This project:

 1. Starts a MySQL server container based on the [official image](https://hub.docker.com/_/mysql/),
 2. Starts a [Node.js 10.8.0](https://hub.docker.com/_/node/) app that waits for the database to become responsive, and run all migrations and seeds if necessary,